Linkedin

 If you were to borrow $100 at 12% interest and pay it off in a single payment at the end of one year, you’d owe $112.

 But most loans are paid off a little bit at a time.
 Let’s say you make your first payment and it leaves you with a principal balance of $92.
 In the second month, the lender will only charge you interest on $92.
-If you pay off this loan in 12 monthly payments of $8.88, you’ll pay less than $7 in interest.
+If you pay off this loan in 12 monthly payments of $8.88, you’ll pay about $6.62 in interest.

-That’s how personal loans, car loans, and mortgages work.
+That’s how personal loans work, as well as car loans and mortgages.
 (Credit cards are different.
 They charge compound interest, which means you’ll end up paying a little more.)

 Time